Hreacon/UltimateRoadTripMachine/README.md

 # Ultimate Road Trip Machine

-#### Lets you visually plan a road trip, March 7th, 2016
+#### Lets you visually plan a road trip, March 10th, 2016

 #### By Nicholas Jensen-Hay, Michael Dada, Chris Kuiper, Chris Berry

 ## Description

 Let the user plan and view a road trip.
-At the end of planning the user will be able to scroll through the road trip and view the destinations in pictures and video
+At the end of planning the user will be able to scroll through the road trip and view the destinations in pictures
 ## Setup/Installation Requirements
+Clone to your computer
+Import Database in SSMS
+user terminal and change your current * directory to the project directory run 'dnu restore' run 'dnx kestrel' in web browser, go to url http://localhost:5004_

 ## Known Bugs